ahyakamil/AKCache/README.md

 ### To using cache, follow the given example case:
 #### Case 1
-We want to cache with ttl 3 hour
+We want to cache with ttl 3 hours

     @AKCache
     public String example() {